National Rover Council (NRC):

 The WA BYC is always on the look out for innovative, motivated Scouts with a great attitude and a desire to improve Scouting in WA, Australia and the World.
 If you or somebody you know is interested in learning, meeting new people and taking on a leadership role within Scouting then the WA BYC could just be the thing for you – so listen out for when applications open, later this year!
 The wider variety of ages, backgrounds, and Districts involved, the better we can represent all the youth members of the WA Branch.
 The WA BYC is a brilliant way for the Western Australian Scouts to have their voices heard about issues that are important to them at a Group, District, Region and Branch level.
 We encourage all Scouts, Venturers and Rovers between the ages of 12 and 25 years to consider applying (regardless of where you live within WA) for a position on the WA BYC and make your mark in Scouting by being a member of this dynamic and vibrant council.

-If there is something that you would like WA BYC to discuss, an event you would like us to attend or you just have a general question, get in touch with us at: email@example.com firstname.lastname@example.org.
+If there is something that you would like WA BYC to discuss, an event you would like us to attend or you just have a general question, get in touch with us at: firstname.lastname@example.org or email@example.com.

 To visit the WA BYC Facebook page - click here.